tianrenz2/krr-artifact/README.md

 ## Run Experiments

-Hardware Requirements: Intel with at least 32 cores, or refer c6420 on [Cloudlab](https://docs.cloudlab.us/hardware.html#(part._hardware)).
+Hardware Requirements: Intel with at least 32 cores and 64GB memory, or refer c6420 on [Cloudlab](https://docs.cloudlab.us/hardware.html#(part._hardware)).

 1. Clone the repo:
 ```